 Phlox have been a favorite flower of many, including myself, for years.
 The Paniculata phlox, also known as Tall Phlox or Garden Phlox, can be seen growing in the yards of many old, abandoned houses or spread along roadsides.

 Paniculata phlox grows tall, sometimes as high as five feet.
-Other than its growth habit, it is much like the creeping phlox, as the flowers look much the same.
+Other than its growth habit, it is similar to the creeping phlox as the flowers look much the same.

 Before purchasing your plants, check the tags for hardiness zones.
-Most phlox are a hardy perennial plant in Zones 4–8.
+Most phlox are hardy perennial plants in Zones 4–8.
 Look at the tag on the plant before purchasing, because some varieties are available for hardiness to Zone 2 and some will withstand the heat in Zone 9.

 The plant can reach 2–5 feet depending on the variety.
 Many are fragrant and attract lots of hummingbirds and butterflies.

 The plants will grow in 24" to 36” mounds, so keep this in mind when planting.
 Strong winds will often blow the plants down and cause some damage.
 You may want to plant it near a fence or somewhere where it will get some support.
 Caging them is also a good idea.
 I cut mine down in the spring, so they don't grow so tall and are bushier.
 This has worked for me without caging.

 Look for a spot that gets at least 4–6 hours of sunlight a day.
 Phlox love the sun, but they will grow in partial shade.
 You want to plant them in rich ground.
 If the ground isn't rich, be sure to add some composted cow manure.

 It is a good idea to thin the branches every spring.
 Cutting some of the top growth down in the early spring will help it be a stronger plant.
 Do this several months before the blossom buds start forming.